ai2cm/fv3gfs-wrapper/examples/jupyter/README.md

 This directory serves as an example of how you can run fv3gfs-wrapper in a parallel Jupyter notebook using Docker.
-Note this example is by default pinned to a particular version of the code, and may need some modification to work with later versions.
-It is not guaranteed to work with the latest version of the repository.
+Note this example is not regression tested.
+If it does not work with the latest version of this repository, please [open an issue](https://github.com/VulcanClimateModeling/fv3gfs-wrapper/issues/new).

 This example builds an MPI-enabled Docker image by adding jupyter notebooks to the fv3gfs-wrapper image, and opens it with port forwarding.
 You can build this image with: